Poisson boundary of group extensions: Non-triviality of the boundary criteron

-We assume that $B$ does not have non-zero small elements with respect to $A$.
-There exists a total preorder $w$ on $B$ satisfying \begin{enumerate} \item Any $A$ orbit of $B$ does not contain equivalent elements with respect to this preorder. \item The total preorder $w$ is $k [A]$ invariant. \item If for some subset of $B$ its elements are pairwise not equivalent with respect to $w$, then they are linearly independent over $k$. \end{enumerate} \end{lem}
+$\A'=\mathbb{Z}^d$ is a normal subgroup of $\HAKquotient$.
+We assume that $\HNMsubgroup$ does not have non-zero small elements with respect to $\A'$.
+There exists a total preorder $w$ on $\HNMsubgroup$ satisfying \begin{enumerate} \item Any $\A'$ orbit of $\HNMsubgroup$ does not contain equivalent elements with respect to this preorder. \item The total preorder $w$ is $k [\A']$ invariant. \item If for some subset of $\HNMsubgroup$ its elements are pairwise not equivalent with respect to $w$, then they are linearly independent over $k$. \end{enumerate} \end{lem}

-\begin{proof} Fix a left invariant order $w$ on $A$.
-This induces a left invariant preorder on $k[A]$ where we say $r\ge r'$ if the non-zero monomial of the largest degree with respect to $A$ of $r$ is larger than the corresponding monomial for $r'$.
+\begin{proof} Fix a left invariant order $w$ on $\A'$.
+This induces a left invariant preorder on $k[\A']$ where we say $r\ge r'$ if the non-zero monomial of the largest degree with respect to $\A'$ of $r$ has larger degree than the corresponding monomial for $r'$.
 We slightly abuse the notation and also call this order $w$.
-We also will use the same notation $w$ for the orders on $B$ and $B_S$ which will be defined below.
+We also will use the same notation $w$ for the orders on $\HNMsubgroup$ and $\HNMsubgroup_S$ which will be defined below.